-It would be clearer if you considered your resume as a blueprint to your job search, that represents your strengths that the potential employer will catch before even meeting with you, so it is a formal chance for you to demonstrate your qualification for the position of interest.
+It would be more interesting if you considered your resume as a marketing tool for yourself in the job market, that represents your strengths for potential employers, so it is a formal chance for you to demonstrate your qualification for the position of interest.

 The Dos and Don’ts of Resume Writing

-As we stated, there are certain points that one should consider while writing his/her resume, so let’s dig deeper to know the dos and don’ts of resume writing that can give you what you need for having a winning resume.
+As we stated, there are specific points that one should consider while writing his/her resume, so let’s dig deeper to know the dos and don’ts of resume writing that can give you a winning resume.

 Dos of Resume Writing

-- Do place extra focus on the skills or job responsibilities that are transferable – This means you want to focus on responsibilities from former jobs that can benefit you for the position in which you are applying for now.
+- Do place extra focus on the skills or job responsibilities that are transferable – This means you want to focus on duties and responsibilities from previous jobs that can benefit you for the position in which you are applying for now.

-- Do provide evidence of your experience – It is not always sufficient to provide a list of the companies you have worked for.
+- Do provide evidence of your experience – It is not always sufficient to provide a list of the companies you have worked for it.
 Try to show how you achieved success; by stating Awards you won, Results you achieved, Problems you solved, Skills you gained, and so.

 Don’ts of Resume Writing

-- Don’t make your resume too long – Irrespective of how many years of experience you may have there is no reason for someone’s resume to go more than two pages, except in very rare situations.
-Remember your resume is all about getting you noticed, and hopefully invited in for an interview – reading a long novel won’t prove you to a prospective employer.
+- Don’t make your resume too long – Irrespective of how many years of experience you may have.
+There is no reason for someone’s resume to go more than two pages, except in rare situations.
+Remember your resume is all about getting you noticed, and hopefully invited in for an interview.
+Reading a long novel won’t prove you to a prospective employer.

 - Don’t risk – If in doubt, play it safe.
 You may be proud of your family history of fox-hunting, but how will the vegan recruiter in HR react?
-This also works in the opposite direction – you might be passionate about a particular cause or movement, and those are admirable, but beware of isolating those who don’t share your views.
+It can lead you in the opposite direction.
+You might be passionate about a particular cause or movement, and those are admirable, but beware of isolating those who don’t share your views.

-- DON’T list personal references on your resume – In fact, you might not need to list any references at all.
+- Don’t list personal references on your resume – In fact, you might not need to write any references at all.
 A lot of job seekers like to do the whole “references available upon request.”
-This is fine, but make sure those references you do include are business-related ones.
+It can be fine, but make sure those references you do include are business-related ones.

-And remember, each job vacancy is different, you should tailor your resume and cover letter to the position you are applying for, and the company as well.
+And remember, each job vacancy is different, you should tailor your resume and cover letter to the position you are applying for it, and the company as well.